 Contribution: For negligence claims, contribution is generally not applicable because Connecticut applies several liability, in which a defendant is only responsible for its respective share of liability.
 Conn.
 Gen. Stat. § 52-572h.
 However, where the original plaintiff is unable to collect a portion of his damages from a defendant, the uncollectable share of damage may be reapportioned among the other defendants in the same proportion as their share of liability and, in such cases, a separate action for contribution is permitted, if filed within two years of the payment in excess of a party's proportional share of judgment.
 Conn.
 Gen. Stat. § 52-572h(h).
 If one defendant enters into a settlement agreement with the original claimant, that defendant is discharged from all liability for contribution, but it does not discharge the other defendants (unless the release in fact releases all defendants).
 Conn.
 Gen. Stat. § 52-572h(n).
 However, the total damages awarded are reduced by the amount of the released person's percentage of negligence.
 Id.
 Contribution claims are subject to Connecticut's 7-year statute of repose related to the construction of improvements to real property.
 Conn.
-Gen. Stat. § 52-584a; but see Conn.
-Gen. Stat. § 52-584c (contribution actions by state or a political subdivision arising out of construction).
+Gen. Stat. § 52-584a.
 Because joint-and-several liability applies to products liability claims, a defendant who pays more than its proportionate share of a judgment is entitled to contribution.
 Conn.
-Gen. Stat. § 52-572o.
+Gen. Stat. § 52-5720.
 A party seeking contribution can file a separate lawsuit or implead the prospectively liable third party in the existing lawsuit.
-Malerbav.
+Malerba v.
 Cessna Aircraft Co., 554 A.2d 287 (Conn.
 1989).
 If a product seller impleads a third party who is or may be liable for all or part of the claimant's claim, it must serve the third-party defendant within one year from the filing of the original cause of action.
 Malerba; Conn.
 Gen. Stat. § 52-577a(b).
 If the contribution claim is filed in a separate action, the statute of limitations is one year from judgment or settlement.
 Malerba; Conn.
-Gen. Stat. § 52-572o(e).
+Gen. Stat. § 52-5720(e).